Mathematical Foundations of Complex Tonality: Applications, Conjectures, and Conclusions

-That the prime decompositions $2 = (1 + \ri)(1 - \ri)$ and $5 = (1 + 2 \ri)(1 - 2\ri)$ lead to such a wealth of musical structure may come as a surprise to those who are new to the idea of complex tonality.
-But if the tuning of our ears cannot easily stretch beyond the confines of five-limit tones, whether real or complex, then our minds certainly can.
-Hence, from the perspective of the mathematician, the complex $n$-limit tone systems may very well constitute a natural framework within which music of the future can be composed.
+It would thus be disingenuous to suggest that the results we have reported here came about simply as the product of a methodical research program aimed at improving on the just system, somehow eventually leading to the introduction of complex tonality.
+Nonetheless, going forward, it would make sense to pursue the approach that we have introduced more systematically in the investigation of both real and complex $n$-limit tone systems.
+That the prime decompositions $2 = (1 + \ri)(1 - \ri)$ and $5 = (1 + 2 \ri)(1 - 2\ri)$ lead to such a wealth of musical structure may come as a surprise.
+But we can take the view that musical cognition entails the formation of a map from a class of acoustic phenomena to a suitably established tone system, the latter being essentially a mental construct.
+And if the tuning of our ears cannot stretch beyond the confines of 5-limit tones, whether real or complex, then our minds can.
+In Nietzsche's words, ``Neue Ohren f\"ur neue Musik."
+Hence, from the perspective of the mathematician, the complex $n$-limit tone systems may well constitute a natural framework within which music of the future can be composed.

-{\bf References} \begin{enumerate} R.~Penrose (2000) The Heritage of Pythagoras: Nineteen to the Dozen.
-In {\em Musicology and Sister Disciplines}, D.~Greer, editor.
-Oxford University Press.

-H.~Helmholtz (1885) {\em On the Sensation of Tone as a Physiological Basis for the Theory of Music}, translated by A.~J.~Ellis.
-London: Longmans, Green and Co.